ICIS publishes pricing information which you can use in settlements and contracts in order to optimise your deals and

 Use the independent price assessments and market coverage in our price reports to track the regional Ethanol market.

-The demand for fuel-grade ethanol imports into the Philippines is unclear.
-The government has been actively trying to support the domestic ethanol industry, which could possibly result in reduced ethanol imports.
-With China-US trade tensions running high and with no resolution in sight, US exports of fuel ethanol to China are unlikely to resume.
-Ethanol buyers in northeast Asia are waiting for better price levels from Brazilian suppliers as the harvest season continues.
+Demand for fuel-grade ethanol imports into the Philippines is unclear especially as the government has been trying to support the domestic ethanol industry, which could result in reduced ethanol imports.
+With China-US trade tensions remaining high and with no resolution in sight, US exports of fuel ethanol to China are unlikely to resume.
+Ethanol buyers in northeast Asia are waiting for better price levels from suppliers with the Pakistan harvest due in the fourth quarter.

 We offer the following regional Ethanol analysis and news coverage to keep you informed of factors and developments affecting prices in the Asia Ethanol marketplace.